January 17, 2017

 Contact: Cindy Hoang, National Consumers League, (202) 207-2832, firstname.lastname@example.org

-Washington, DC—January 19 marks the launch of the fifth annual Medication Adherence Team Challenge, a two-month-long intercollegiate competition among health profession student teams and faculty for creating solutions to raise awareness about medication adherence as a critical public health issue.
-The Challenge, coordinated by the National Consumers League (NCL), America’s pioneer consumer group and the lead organization on the national Script Your Future campaign, is returning to university campuses across the country after four years of successful student innovation.
+Washington, DC—This week marks the launch of the sixth annual Medication Adherence Team Challenge, a two-month-long intercollegiate competition among health profession student teams and faculty for creating solutions to raise awareness about medication adherence as a critical public health issue.
+The Challenge, coordinated by the National Consumers League (NCL), America’s pioneer consumer group and the lead organization on the national Script Your Future campaign, is returning to university campuses across the country after five years of successful student competition and innovation.

-The Challenge is sponsored by the American Association of Colleges of Pharmacy (AACP), the National Association of Chain Drug Stores (NACDS) Foundation, the National Community Pharmacists Association (NCPA), the American Pharmacists Association (APhA), the American Medical Association (AMA), and the American Association of Colleges of Nursing (AACN).
+The Challenge is sponsored by the American Association of Colleges of Pharmacy (AACP), the National Association of Chain Drug Stores (NACDS) Foundation, the National Community Pharmacists Association (NCPA), and the American Pharmacists Association (APhA).

-From January 19 through March 18 inter-professional teams—including student pharmacists, nurses, doctors, and others—will implement outreach with creative approaches in their communities to raise awareness and improve understanding about medication adherence, using Script Your Future.
-At the end of the Challenge, select schools and their teams will be recognized nationally for their efforts to improve medication adherence.
+From January 16 through March 17, inter-professional teams—including student pharmacists, nurses, doctors, and others—will implement outreach with creative approaches in their communities to raise awareness and improve understanding about medication adherence, using Script Your Future.
+At the end of the Challenge, teams submit entries for review by national partner organizations, and winners are recognized nationally for their efforts to improve medication adherence.

-“The Script Your Future Adherence Challenge has provided a tremendous opportunity for health professions students to illustrate how they can work collaboratively to improve patient care through better medication adherence,” said Dr. Lucinda L. Maine, Executive Vice President and CEO at the American Association of Colleges of Pharmacy.
-“This challenge, now in its fifth year, provides a great example of the power health professions teams can have on medication adherence.”
+“The Script Your Future Adherence Challenge has provided a tremendous opportunity for health professions students to illustrate how they can work collaboratively to improve patient care through better medication adherence,” said Dr. Lucinda L. Maine, executive vice president and CEO at the American Association of Colleges of Pharmacy.
+“This challenge, now in its sixth year, continues to provide a great example of the power health professions teams can have on the public health issue of medication adherence.”

-Since the Challenge began in 2011, more than 6,000 future health care professionals have directly counseled more than 22,000 patients and reached more than nine million consumers in this concerted public effort about the importance of medication adherence.
-Last year’s National awardees were the University of Pittsburgh School of Pharmacy and the University of Maryland School of Pharmacy.
-The Focused awardees were the University of Charleston School of Pharmacy (Health Disparities), the Northeast Ohio Medical University College of Pharmacy (NEOMED) (Media), and the University of Pittsburgh School of Pharmacy (Creative Inter-Professional Event).
+Since the Challenge began in 2011, more than 9,500 future health care professionals have directly counseled more than 34,000 patients and reached more than 11 million consumers about the importance of medication adherence.
+Last year’s National awardees were the University of Pittsburgh School of Pharmacy and the University of Charleston School of Pharmacy.
+The Focused awardees were the Northeast Ohio Medical University (NEOMED) (Health Disparities), the University of North Carolina at Chapel Hill (Media), and the University of Maryland School of Pharmacy (Creative Inter-Professional Event).

 To learn more about last year’s winners visit the Script Your Future website.